MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-azure-arc-gateway.md

 ## Known issues

-- It is not yet possible to use Azure CLI to run the commands listed.
+- It isn't yet possible to use Azure CLI to run the commands listed.